psatler/mobile-flashcards/README.md

+# Mobile Flashcards
+> Final assessment project for Udacity's React Native course, in order to demonstrate understanding of the basics of React Native

+Mobile Flashcards is an app which allows the users study a collection of flashcards.
+Users can create different categories of flashcards called as "Decks", also being able to add cards and do quizzes on those decks.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

+## TL;DR
 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).

 ## Table of Contents